 10) Dealing with offscreen images

 Offscreen images are the ones that appear below the fold.
 Because of that, there's simply no need to download them as part of the initial page load.
-Therefore, it's only right to defer their load in order to improve your page speed as well as time to interactivate.
+Therefore it's necessary that a properly optimized website should defer the load in order to improve your page speed as well as time to inter-activate.

 Basically, the best strategy to follow is to download above-the-fold images prior to offscreen ones and start downloading below-the-fold images only when a user gets to them.
 This technique is called lazy loading.
 With a tool like IntersectionObserver, you can make images load only when a user has scrolled down to them.

 When a user navigates to a certain URL to access some content, the browser makes a network request in order to fetch that content.
 For instance, if users are willing to access their order history, the server will have to fetch every user's history from a database, and then insert that content into the page.
 Sometimes this process can take too much time.
 Therefore, optimizing the server response time is one of the possible ways to reduce the time that users spend waiting for pages to load.